What Researchers Did

 Canadian Relevance

 This study was not conducted by Canadian authors.
-However, it discusses air embolism, and hyperbaric oxygen therapy is a recognized treatment for related conditions like arterial gas embolism, which is a Health Canada-recognized indication.
+However, it discusses air embolism, and hyperbaric oxygen therapy is a recognised treatment for related conditions like arterial gas embolism, which is a Health Canada-recognised indication.

 Study Limitations